lambdaclass/concrete/ROADMAP.md

    representation feeds its own data — the primitive set, the newtype recursion, and the conditional-aggregate field check exist once.
 Gate:
    `scripts/tests/check_copy_judgment.sh` (mutation-tested: breaking the newtype recursion fails the newtype-over-Copy case).

+   **Landed 2026-07-11 — type-arg inference (`unifyTypes`) is single-sourced.**
+   The first `InstantiationJudgment` slice: `unifyTypes` (structural matching of a parameter type against an argument type to bind generic type args) was likewise defined TWICE — `Elab.lean` (private) and `CheckHelpers.lean` — two copies of one algorithm.
+Differential probing confirmed Check and Elab infer/reject generic calls identically today, so this was a behavior-neutral dedup into `Shared.unifyTypes` that removes the latent drift; a turbofish-generic agree row was added to `check_type_agreement.sh`.

-REMAINING: promote the boolean to the full decision RECORD below (conditional + concrete forms, provenance, failing field, trait bounds) and fold in `InstantiationJudgment`.
+   REMAINING: promote the boolean `isCopy` to the full decision RECORD below (conditional + concrete forms, provenance, failing field, trait bounds), and the rest of `InstantiationJudgment` (turbofish/caller type params, post-mono specialization facts).
+A known adjacent usability gap surfaced during probing: generic inference does not flow the return/let-context type into type-arg inference (`let v: i32 = id(42)` needs `id::<i32>(42)`); consistent across interp/compiled, so a feature gap, not drift.

    The judgment record should model both stages of knowledge: a **conditional** form (`Copy` modulo requirements such as `{T : Copy}`) and a **concrete**